-- Vector worms, which are intermediate hosts, consume microfilarie.
-In the intermediate host the microfilarie convert to stage 3.
+- Vector worms, which are intermediate hosts, consume microfilariae.
+In the intermediate host, the microfilariae convert to stage 3.

 - When the vector worms transmit the infected larvae (babies of worms) to the skin layer, 1 year later the larvae (babies of worms) develop into adult worms.